 This applies when the breached information contains staff or pupil performance management records, or child protection records.

-If you determine that the incident does meet the notification requirements, you have 72 hours from the time you discovered the breach to report it to your supervisory authority – which, in the UK, is the ICO (Information Commissioner’s Office).
+If you determine that the data breach does meet the GDPR’s notification requirements, you have 72 hours from the time you discovered the breach to report it to your supervisory authority – which, in the UK, is the ICO (Information Commissioner’s Office).

 Organisations are expected to provide a detailed account of the incident, including: